Electricity market: New England

+In November, 2023, the ISO filed with the Federal Energy Regulatory Commission (FERC) to delay the 19th forward capacity auction, which was to be held in February, 2025, for the commitment period from June, 2028, through May, 2029, In 2024, after considering advice from independent consultants, the ISO filed again to delay the auction by two years, until 2027, with the intent of having the new auction design approved before then, in time for the 2028–29 capacity auction to be conducted under new rules.
+FERC granted the delay on May 20, 2024.

+In late 2025, ISO New England filed its first set of tariff changes for the reformed capacity market, shifting the auction to take place immediately before the commitment period and changing how resource retirements are handled, with additional tariff changes expected to be filed later addressing seasonal resource accreditation.
+The changes leave PJM as the last remaining regional grid operator still using the three-year-ahead ("forward") capacity market structure.
+FERC accepted these tariff changes on March 30.

+The second tariff filing, implementing the seasonality and accreditation reforms, is expected to take place in the fourth quarter of calendar year 2026.
+The last forward capacity auction held under the old rules, for the June 1, 2027, to May 31, 2028 commitment period, took place on February 5, 2024, and procured 31,556 megawatts of capacity at a final clearing price of $3.58 per kilowatt-month.

 Frequency control market

 Within many electricity markets, there are specialised markets for the provision of frequency control and ancillary services (FCAS).
 If the electricity system has supply (generation) in excess of electricity demand, at any instant, then the frequency will increase.
 By contrast, if there is insufficient supply of electricity to meet demand at any time then the system frequency will fall.
 If it falls too far, the power system will become unstable.

 Frequency control markets are in addition to, and separate from, the wholesale electricity pool market.
 These markets serve to incentivise the provision of frequency raise services or frequency lower services.
 Frequency raise involves rapid provision of extra electricity generation, so that supply and demand can be more closely matched.